-The Santen Group promotes diversity to enable our organizations, comprising a wide variety of human resources, to make concerted efforts towards our common goal of enhancing the quality of life of patients.
+The Santen Group promotes diversity to enable our organizations, comprising a wide variety of human resources, to make concerted efforts towards our common goal of enhancing the Quality of Life (QOL) of patients around the world.

 Employment data such as diversity of human resources and work-life balance is disclosed in the Employment and Human Resources Data.

-We believe that promoting an appropriate balance of work and life will improve concentration on work and productivity regardless of gender, thereby leading to the development of human resources and the company itself.
-In Japan, as a result of past efforts, in FY2016 the ratio of female managers in management has increased by 4.3 percentage points compared to FY2012.
+The Santen Group believes that promoting an appropriate balance of work and life will improve concentration on work and productivity regardless of gender, thereby leading to the development of human resources and the company itself.
+In Japan, as a result of past efforts, in FY2017 the ratio of female managers in management has increased by 4.1 percentage points compared to five years ago.

-Following the enforcement in Japan of the Act on Promotion of the Role of Women in the Workplace in April 2016, we devised an action plan for the first stage.
+Following the enforcement in Japan of the Act on Promoting Women's Participation and Advancement in the Workplace in April 2016, we devised an action plan for the first stage.

 1. Reduce overtime work by 5%.